Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Literature review

-The model assumes perfect foresight regarding renewable energy production and the corresponding demand curve for the upcoming day.
-This context is succinctly characterized as follows: \textit{i}) multiple non-homogeneous players modeled as storage operators exhibiting price-making behavior; \textit{ii}) a self-scheduling quantity-only bids submitted by storage players in the day-ahead market; and \textit{iii}) known demand curves and renewable energy production profiles for each time interval.
-Under this framework, each player determines their charging and discharging actions by anticipating the impact they may have on market outcomes.
-The model integrates strategic behavior and endogenous pricing, providing a pragmatic balance between realism and computational complexity in the context of stochastic or bi-level problems.

-While several studies have examined scenarios involving significant renewable penetration \citep{cui2017bilevel,zhao2022strategic}, few have thoroughly explored market dynamics in a completely renewable-powered electricity system where storage is the sole flexible and price-making resource.
+While several studies have examined scenarios with significant renewable penetration \citep{cui2017bilevel,zhao2022strategic}, and the broader literature has established the importance of storage for commitment and system operation under intermittency and uncertainty \citep{kim2011optimal,cordera2023unit,lust2019general}, few have thoroughly explored market dynamics in a completely renewable-powered electricity system where storage is the sole flexible and price-making resource.
 For instance, \cite{Huang2022} model storage operators under Cournot competition, but their framework ignores the typical European zonal bidding system and does not account for the 100\% RES supply dilemma of price dampening and energy insecurity.

-This paper directly addresses this gap by utilizing Denmark’s 2030 renewable energy targets as a relevant case study \citep{DEA}.
-To this end, both a big-M MILP approach and a continuous-variable reformulation are proposed, without involving unit commitment variables.
-By benchmarking market outcomes against a centralized social planner scenario, the paper quantitatively evaluates the efficiency losses stemming from strategic storage behaviors.
-The paper also provides essential insights for policymakers in designing the market to balance optimal storage participation, ultimately facilitating efficient and optimal (considering social welfare) future electricity markets dominated by renewable generation.
+This paper addresses that gap by developing a self-scheduling Cournot model for a 100\%-RES day-ahead market in which renewables bid (near) zero at their available capacity and storage is the only strategic, price-making technology.
+We assume perfect foresight of hourly demand curves and renewable production and let multiple, heterogeneous storage operators submit quantity-only bids (charge/discharge schedules) while internalizing their impact on prices.
+We provide two tractable formulations: \textit{i}) a big-$M$ MILP and \textit{ii}) a continuous-variable reformulation.
+Market outcomes are benchmarked against a centralized social-planner problem to quantify efficiency losses from strategic behavior.
+The proposed model combines endogenous pricing with intertemporal storage constraints to capture arbitrage, adequacy, and curtailment effects, yielding policy-relevant insights into how market design and storage sizing or participation can improve welfare in future renewables-dominated systems.
+Table~\ref{tab_lit} positions the proposed model against the existing literature.